June 5, 2020: MHz Foundation Statement of Solidarity

-Virginia Poundstone is the Content Curation Director at the MHz Foundation, leading the emergent vision for MHz Curationist.
+Virginia Poundstone is the Director of Product and Content at the MHz Foundation, leading the emergent vision for MHz Curationist.
 Based in New York City, she is a visual artist-educator, she taught core classes, as well as courses she designed: Publishing as Form was a course that critically examined publishing, or making ideas public and disseminated; Objects of Networks, considered the functional purpose of connection, and how objects in networks shape our world and thinking.
 As a part-time lecturer from 2009-2013 at Parsons The New School of Design, she taught across the School of Design Strategies and the School of Art History and Design History and Theory.
 In addition to core courses like Critical Reading and Writing, and 3D Studio courses, she also proposed and designed NYC: Fooda class that explored the food systems of the city.
 In 2011 she was a visiting professor at Columbia University’s School of the Arts in the visual arts program where, in 2009, she earned her MFA.
 She is a founding board member and current Co-Executive Director of the Bed Stuy Parents Committee, a volunteer grassroots non-profit advocating for school equity.
 She is also a member of Brooklyn’s Community Board 3 Youth & Education Committee and Community School District 16’s Diversity Alliance.
 She was awarded a Pollock-Krasner Foundation grant, Agnes Varis Fellowship, Howard Foundation Fellowship, and has had numerous residencies at fantastic places like, Pioneer Works, the Banff Center for Arts, and the MacDowell Colony.

 As Operations Director, Taylor brings 20 years of operational and project management to MHz Foundation.
 She ensures on-time, on-budget and goal-aligned operations across all departments.
 Taylor manages key stakeholder relationships and provides holistic organizational clarity, leadership and support to all departments, contractors, vendors and employees of MHz Foundation